Konoplich/Frecon/README.md

 An escape code can be used to enable/disable keyboard input processing on a terminal.
 The setting is stored per terminal and applies to input "within" terminal.
-Swithing between terminals, scrolling, backlight control etc remains operational.
+Switching between terminals, scrolling, backlight control etc remains operational.

 `input:onoff`